Second Charge Mortgages

 A second charge mortgage is another name for a loan secured against your home.
 These loans are taken out in addition to your first mortgage, hence “second charge”.

-A second charge mortgage is a loan that is secured against the equity in your property.
-These are often referred to as secured loans or homeowner loans
+A 2nd charge mortgage is a loan that is secured against the equity in your property.
+These are often referred to as secured loans or homeowner loans.

 The amount you can borrow relies on the available equity that’s in your home.
 This is what’s left when you subtract what’s outstanding on your mortgage, away from the value of your home.